-The other main effect is chemical reaction in the electrolyte.
-During charging, tiny amounts of electrolyte material undergo unwanted chemical reactions with the electrode chemicals.
-Eventually the electrolyte gets polluted with all the byproducts of these reactions degrading it.
+The other main effect is the chemical reaction in the electrolyte.
+During charging, little amounts of electrolyte material undergo unwanted chemical reactions with the electrode chemicals.
+Eventually, the electrolyte gets polluted with all the byproducts of these reactions degrading it.

 What Can You Do To Maximize The Battery Life?

 Now, after knowing some possible reasons why the battery loses its capacity to maintain charge and work effectively, the next question that comes in our mind is how we can increase the life of our batteries.
 There are a few precautions, tips, and tricks that you can apply that will increase the charging capacity and lifespan of your battery.